xmos/lib_audio_dsp/doc/04_run_time_control_guide/control_interface_walkthrough.rst

 A point of interest in this example is that the `label` argument to the pipeline `stage` method is set, but only for the volume control stage.
-The label for the volume control in this example is "volume".
-After generating the source code for this pipeline, a file will be created in the specified directory named "adsp_instance_id_auto.h" (assuming that the pipeline identifier has been left as its default value of "auto").
+The label for the volume control in this example is `volume`.
+After generating the source code for this pipeline, a file will be created in the specified directory named `adsp_instance_id_auto.h` (assuming that the pipeline identifier has been left as its default value of "auto").
 The contents of the generated file are shown below:

 .. literalinclude:: ../../test/pipeline/doc_examples/run_time_dsp/src/dsp/adsp_instance_id_auto.h